claudiom4sir/MdVRNet/README.md

 - tensorboardx==2.0
 - nvidia-dali==0.10.0

-You can install all the python dependencies executing
+You can install all the python dependencies by executing
 ```
 pip install -r requirements.txt
 ```
+### Help
+All the scripts necessary for training and testing the models have an helper function that shows all the possible parameters you can specify in the script itself.
+To visualize such parameters, add ```--h``` when you call the scripts.
+In the following, only the basic commands are specified.
 ### Training
 #### DPEN
 First of all, you need to train DPEN on single images to recognize the intensity of the artifacts (sigma for AWGN and q for JPEG compression).
 To train it, execute
 ```
-python train_dpen.py --trainset_dir <trainset_dir> --valset_dir <valset_dir>
+python train_dpen.py --trainset_dir <trainset_dir> --valset_dir <valset_dir> --sigma <min_sigma> <max_sigma> --q <min_q> <max_q>
 ```
-The trainset directory is expected to follow this format
+The trainset and validationset directories are expected to follow this format
 ```
-trainset_dir/
+root_dir/
   |-- seq1/
     |-- im1.png
     |-- img2.png